exegesis-js/exegesis/docs/OAS3 Security.md

 the async functions `getBody()` and `getParams()`).

-If the user is successfully authenticated, an authenticator should return a `{user, roles, scopes}` object.  `user` is an arbitrary object representing the authenticated user; it will be made available to the controller via the context.
-`roles` is a list of roles which the user has, and `scopes` is a list of OAuth scopes the user is authorized for.  `user` is the only required field.
+If the user is successfully authenticated, an authenticator should return a `{type: "success", user, roles, scopes}` object.  `user` is an arbitrary object representing the authenticated user; it will be made available to the controller via the context. `roles` is a list of roles which the user has, and `scopes` is a list of OAuth scopes the user is authorized for.
+Authenticators may also add additional data to this object (for example, when authenticating via OAuth, you might set the `user` to the user the OAuth token is for, and also set an `oauthClient` property to identify that this user was authenticated by OAuth.)

 If the user is not authenticated, the authenticator should return a `{type: 'fail', challenge, status, message}` object, or undefined.
 If